AdobeDocs/journey-optimizer-learn.en/help/create-journeys/identify-potential-conflicts.md

 ---
 title: Identify potential conflicts
-description: Learn how to use the conflict management viewer in Adobe Journey Optimizer to prevent overwhelming customers with too many simultaneous campaigns and communications.
+description: Discover how to identify and manage potential conflicts - such as overlapping audiences, concurrent timelines, shared communication channels, and frequency constraints across journeys and campaigns to ensure a seamless and customer-friendly communication experience.
 feature: Journeys
 role: User
 level: Intermediate